There are seven areas of learning:

 - We ensure our daily phonics sessions are fun, interactive and memorable and that new learning is supported and consolidated in the continuous provision

-- We teach children how to manage their emotions through the Zones of Regulation and regular Circle Times
+- We teach children how to manage their emotions through the Zones of Regulation and regular Talk Times

 - We adapt our continuous provision to reflect and support our children.